Supporting Educational Needs – Information Report 2018/19

 How do we know if SEN provision is effective?

-The inclusion of all children in our extra- curricular activities is important to us at Tetsworth Primary School.
-We ensure that all children are able to join in with our many and varied activities throughout the year.
-These include special services/celebrations in the village church, sporting events on the village green, swimming lessons in Thame, and other class trips that are related to learning topics.
+The inclusion of all children in our extra curricular activities is important to us at Tetsworth Primary School.
+We ensure that all children are able to join in with our many and varied activities throughout the year such as special services in the village church, sporting events on the village green, swimming lessons in Thame, and other class trips that are related to learning topics.

 There is information about activities and events for disabled children and those with SEN in Oxfordshire in the Family Information Directory: